 Deadlines for transitioning from OSHA'S previously required 8 section MSDS to the new 16 section SDS have already passed by.
 Don’t be caught off guard!

 Who Will Benefit

-Anyone who is responsible for overseeing, communicating and upholding OSHA guidelines including human resources personnel, manufacturers, safety directors, business owners, claims and insurance professionals, controllers, bookkeepers and attorneys will benefit from learning how to transition from their existing hazardous chemical communications program to the newly required one.
-This is a webinar you absolutely should not miss!
+Anyone who is responsible for overseeing, communicating and upholding OSHA guidelines—including human resource personnel, manufacturers, safety directors, business owners, claims and insurance professionals, controllers, bookkeepers and attorneys—will benefit from learning how to transition from their existing hazardous chemical communications program to the newly required one.